 The Depository Receipts are not listed on a stock exchange.
-Fastned has requested NPEX to facilitate a market in Depository Receipts.
+In order to facilitate trading of Depository Receipts, Depository Receipts of the Issuer are listed on NPEX.
 Each party that wants to buy or sell Depository Receipts of Fastned needs to be registered as a Participant with NPEX.
 Depository Receipts cannot be traded outside of NPEX.